DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/quest_items/barovian_trinkets.md

 # Barovian Trinkets — The Hooks Into the Mists
 **Category:** Quest Item (One per player character)
-**Session:** Month 1, Week 1 — given before or at the start of Session 1
+**Session:** Module 1, Session 1 — given before or at the start of Session 1
 **Purpose:** The magical draw that pulls each character individually toward Barovia

 ---